texfaq/texfaq.github.io/FAQ-noans.md

 ---
+title:  You don't understand the answer
 section: You're still stuck?
 date: 2018-05-22
 ---

-# You don't understand the answer

 While the FAQ maintainers don't offer a ''help'' service, they're very keen that you understand the answers they've already written.